open5e/open5e/source/characters/advancement.rst

 prepare.
 You can use those slots, but only to cast your lower-­level spells.
-If a lower-­level spell that you cast, like *burning hands*, has an enhanced effect when cast using a higher-­level slot, you can use the enhanced effect, even though you don’t have any spells of that higher level.
+If a lower-­level spell that you cast, like *burning hands*, has an enhanced effect when cast using a higher-­level slot, you can use the enhanced effect, even though you don't have any spells of that higher level.

 For example, if you are the aforementioned ranger 4/wizard 3, you count as a 5th-­level character when determining your spell slots: you have four 1st-­level slots, three 2nd-­level slots, and two 3rd-­level slots.
-However, you don’t know any 3rd-­level spells, nor do you know any 2nd-­level ranger spells.
-You can use the spell slots of those levels to cast the spells you do know—and potentially enhance their effects.
+However, you don't know any 3rd-­level spells, nor do you know any 2nd-­level ranger spells.
+You can use the spell slots of those levels to cast the spells you do know-and potentially enhance their effects.

 ***Pact Magic.*** If you have both the Spellcasting class